 In order to give a single drum pattern a uniqueness he uses a glitch tool in the repeat modifier, or a stutter effect, which gives the sound a new life.

-“I had this guitar that was just this boring guitar, it wasn’t doing too much,” he said.
-“So I took that guitar and I resampled it in STITCH.”
+He also refreshes other sounds.
+“I had this guitar that was just this boring guitar, it wasn’t doing too much,” he says.
+“So I took that guitar and I resampled it in Stitch.”

 Using the repeater modifier he built a pattern with it, which added more movement, and suddenly the boring guitar part was anything but.